80% seminar, Lina Persson

 Notice the train’s vibration, the screeching hum, the flicker of the view, all animating the inner.
 Test its rhythm with your toe.
 Unravel a thread of attention, let it fall on the passing ground.
 The spool spins within you, laying its line along the rails.
 The earth glides by like fabric beneath a sewing machine’s foot.
 Your toe, a needle, catches the running thread and begins to stitch — through the floor, into the soil, up again with every beat.
 Up and down, train and ground are sewn together with all you see, think, feel.
 Commuting, each journey adds a seam, the fabric thickening, a curve defining.
 Sometimes it wavers, yet over time, patterns form, even from the drifts.
 The yellow station house, the bay with rounded cliffs, the new-built district, each holds its layers from previous passings.
 Moods and thoughts return, pressing into the present, leaving their trace, on the embroidering of another layer.

 1.Start at the right outer molar.
 Drive the tongue over the terrain.
 2. around to the left molar.
 Swing around the cone.
 Return inner lapse.
 Repeat.
-3. Notice the bumps.
-Grit.
-Slippery curves.
-4. Wish for smooth.
-Imagine speed. avoid: erosion.
+3. Notice bumps, grit, rough, fuzzy that slow.
+4. Search for smooth.
+Glossy speed.
+Slippery curves. avoid: erosion.
 5. Let electric toothbrush turn into a vehicle.
 Lap the track: outside – inside – around.
 6. Pause to check the road with the tongue.
-Compare the shine.
-Marvel.
+Compare the shiny rush.
 7. Continue racing until the track is a glide.
 8 End when the teeth feel like a polished circuit.

-Inner Refusals and shutdowns functions as intuitive emergency break that interrupts sensorimotor niche creation (animated worldbuilding) when it has become destructive.
-I will here exemplify with my refusal of Co2 and the refusal of my final seminar through the ultimatum I uttered at my 50% seminar.
+Inner refusals and shutdowns functions as intuitive emergency break that interrupts sensorimotor niche creation (animated worldbuilding) when it has become destructive.
+This text exemplify with my refusal of Co2 and the refusal of my final seminar through the ultimatum I uttered at my 50% seminar.

 Animation, Environmentalism and Neurodivergence, in this text I seek to bring these communities together.

-The commute scores I shared above to explore the travel to this seminar are examples of how I engage with my everyday life movements sensorimotorly.
+The scores I shared above in the schedule, that aim to explore the travel to this seminar, are examples of how I engage with my everyday life movements sensorimotorly.
 Here are a few more expanding examples:

-I want to share three levels of niche-making in this seminar.
+I will share three levels of niche-making in this seminar.

 1. My working environment Stockholm Uniarts (SKH) is a shared social environment with a extensive bureocratic framework that I have related to first as teacher and then as researcher.
 I this text I describe some processes. of niche relating with SKH.

-3. My home-studio is a different level of nich-making.
+3. My home-studio is yet another level of nich-making.
 It has not been part of my phd project but at this stage the project doesnt make sense without adressing it.
 It has emerged as an important collaborator and “cognitive niche” in my research.
 To better be able to think, express and talk about my research I decided to host my 80% seminar here.
+This niche also emerges from the periodic refusal of the university as working environment.

-These texts about "inbetweening animation" and "straight-ahead-animation" gives an example of sensorimotor channeling withing the animation practice:
+These texts about "inbetweening animation" and "straight-ahead-animation" gives an example of sensorimotor channeling within the animation practice:

 voicerecording: